 The Advocates’ Benevolent Association Board of Management is cognizant of the fact that Members are over time requiring medical assistance to help offset medical bills incurred due to various illnesses.
 The Board has, therefore, developed a policy that shall guide the disbursement of funds to Advocates in the event of sickness by Members.

 The Last Expense cheque is paid to the next of kin as indicated in the deceased Advocates application for practicing certificate.
 If a non-practicing Advocate, in their latest update at the ABA secretariat.
-A formal appeal must be received by the Association within sixty (60) days after the demise of the Advocate.
+A formal appeal must be received by the Association within ninety (90) days after the demise of the Advocate.

 The Applicants must provide the Association with a